Snake River Valley AVA: Climate

 The distinguishing climatic features of the Snake River Valley viticultural area, include precipitation, air temperature, heat-unit accumulation, and growing season length.
 The factors affecting climate include the region's topography, a basin depression with surrounding mountainous terrain; the continental inland location approximately 310 mi east of the Cascade Range; and the 43 degree north latitude line.
 The petitioner adds that the Snake River Valley viticultural area is in a climatic transition zone with both continental and maritime regimes.
 The combination of elevation and latitude of the Snake River Valley viticultural area creates a shorter grape-growing season than those in many other viticultural regions in the Western United States.
 Climatic data from four weather stations in the West Snake River Valley (WSRV) and for other grape-growing districts in the Western United States are noted in the climatic data table below.
 The petitioner used online data from 1971 to 2000 compiled and archived by the National Climatic Data Center (NCDC) and National Oceanic and Atmospheric Administration, for four areas within the Snake River Valley viticultural area and for three viticultural regions outside of Idaho.
 The petition averaged the collected data for the four Idaho weather stations listed in the climatic data table below.
 The data are listed separately in the table for each station outside of Idaho, including Umpqua Valley, Oregon; Walla Walla Valley, Washington; and Napa Valley, California, all of which are within established American Viticultural Areas.
+The USDA plant hardiness zones range from 5b to 8a.